Ageism and the Fitness Clothing Industry

 The women that I know in that age group row, hike, take fitness classes, ski, camp and bike.
 Why then, are we not part of the message that fitness benefits everyone, not just the young?
 Why are we not represented in this line of athletic wear?

-The Corporate Message
+The Corporate Message of Ageism

 The message that those companies communicate is that you don’t count if you are over 60.
 At that age, they assume, you can’t exercise.
 You can’t be fit.
 You are no longer a real athlete and therefore you don’t deserve to wear their stylish clothing.